AmirKedem/FP-MOG/README.md

 [<img src="Lag Compensation.png" width="100%">](#readme)

-### Status

-This project is no longer under active development,<br>
-but code contributions are more than welcome.

 ## Netcode

 For real-time games, an authoritative server controls the game state.
 Clients are only responsible for sending commands ('Left', 'Right', 'Shoot', etc.) and rendering the state.